9×30mm Grom

 The 9×30mm Grom (Гром., Russian for Thunder) is a Russian round developed between 1992 and 1993, designed for the Gepard (submachine gun), it answers the need to defeat 6B2 body armor at a range of 100 meters.

 Development

 A regular and an armor piercing variant were designed, the non-armor piercing bullet taken from the 9×19mm Parabellum and the armor piercing bullet was taken from the RG054 cartridge, it has a black painted tip.

-The case is a cutdown 5.45×39mm (also blankfiring) round, manufactured from phosphate varnished steel.
+The case is a stretched 9x19mm case, manufactured from phosphate varnished steel.
 The propellants used are pyroxylin (standard Soviet pistol powder "П-45","П-125" also used for blankfiring 5.45×39mm and 7.62×39mm) or smokeless powder consisting of spherical ellipsoids which measure from 0.45–0.75mm, resulting in powder density of 0.95g/cm^{3}.